 - The shells can be easily removed.

 - The inside color of the grain is dark or light brown.

 - It features a pleasantly bitter flavor.

-The beans are passed on to a chemical process afterward.
+The beans are passed on through a chemical process afterward.
 After the shell is removed (leaving the inside of the fruit), these grains are exposed to a heat treatment to get rid of bacteria.
-They pass through refining mills and are ground between large grinding stones creating a cocoa paste.
+They pass through refining mills and are ground between large grinding stones creating a cacao paste.

-Milk chocolate is the most important, but its main ingredients —paste, cocoa butter, and cake— offer the possibility to manufacture a wide variety of chocolate presentations: dark, white, with dried fruits, fondant, ice cream, cookies… which one do you prefer?
+Milk chocolate is the most important, but its main ingredients —paste, cacao butter, and cake— offer the possibility to manufacture a wide variety of chocolate presentations: Dark, white, with dried fruits, fondant, ice cream, cookies… which one do you prefer?